Fostering: Foster a Child, Change a Life

 Make a difference in the life of a child and your own!

-When a family becomes involved with The Children’s Aid Society of Hamilton, the Society makes every effort to keep children in their own home.
-When this is not possible and a relative or kin are not able to step in, a child may be brought into the care of the Society.
+When a family becomes involved with Hamilton Child and Family Supports (formerly The Children’s Aid Society of Hamilton), the organization makes every effort to keep children in their own home.
+When this is not possible and a relative or kin are not able to step in, a child may be brought into the care of HCFS.
 Foster family care is the first choice in these situations because most children’s needs are best met in a family environment.

 Foster Families

-The Society’s foster parents come from a variety of backgrounds and can be single, including LGBTQ, married or living in a common-law relationship, and with or without children of their own.
+HCFS’s foster caregivers come from a variety of backgrounds and can be single, including LGBTQ2S+, married or living in a common-law relationship, and with or without children of their own.
 They range in age from their twenties to senior citizens.
 They also represent a range of cultural, ethnic, and religious backgrounds.

 Children in Care

-The Children’s Aid Society of Hamilton has a need for foster families to care for children and teens of all ages including sibling groups.
-An ongoing challenge for the Society is finding families to care for infants, toddlers, and preschoolers.
-To care for a child under age 5, one parent must be home full-time.
+Hamilton Child and Family Supports has a need for foster caregivers to care for children and teens of all ages including sibling groups.
+To care for a child under age 5, one caregiver must be home full-time.

 Why Foster